 Louise Norman Burrow, 83, of Hot Springs, Ark., died Sept.
 22, 2005, in Little Rock, Ark.

-Having lived in Hot Springs for 47 years, Lou was active in the community.
-She served as the president of the Garland County Medical Auxiliary, as chairperson of the board of the Hot Springs YWCA and as a deacon and elder of First Presbyterian Church.
+Having lived in Hot Springs for forty-seven years, Lou was active in the community.
+She served as the president of the Garland County Medical Auxiliary as the chairperson of the board of the Hot Springs YWCA, and as a deacon and elder of First Presbyterian Church.

 She is survived by four daughters, Linda and Red VanHook of Little Rock, Barbara and Frank Deuschle of Hot Springs, Holly and Rob Farrell of Dallas, Texas, and Sally and Bruce Simpson of Hot Springs; two sons, Tommy and Meg Burrow of Hot Springs and Jim and Emily Burrow of Little Rock; 16 grandchildren; and 12 great-grandchildren.

 The loving matriarch of a large, lively and diverse clan, Lou was preceded in death by her parents, her husband, and her three brothers.